-These quick and easy Candied Pecans Recipe is the best sweet and salty garnish, mix-in, salad topping, or snack.
+These quick and easy recipe shows you How to Candy Pecans for the best sweet and salty garnish, mix-in, salad topping, or snack.
 They are super versatile, crazy simple to make, and totally addicting.

-We can’t get enough of Candied Pecans for a million reasons.
+We can’t get enough of Candied Pecans for a million reasons and this recipe will show you how.
 Not only are they insanely addicting, but they are also super simple and can be used on so many dishes!
 Sure, they are amazing on salads, but they can be used to add tons of sweet and salty flavor and crunchy texture to everything from cookie dough to pancakes to Sweet Potato Casserole.

 During the holidays, they are also perfect for gifting.
 Fill up a mason jar with Candied Pecans, throw on a cute tag, and gift away.